My Secret Earth Tones Aesthetic, with Calming Light Brown Colors

 About Andreea Dumez

-Hi, I’m Andreea, an illustrator and surface pattern designer, helping people find their inner colors and decor ideas.
+Hi, I’m Andreea, an artist and surface pattern designer, helping people find their inner colors and decor ideas.
 I’m also a pharmacist (you couldn’t tell, right? 🙂 ), who truly enjoys giving people the power to know and act on their health choices.
 In that regard, choosing the colors that surround us is in itself a health choice.
 I talk more about the psychology of colors and how they influence our daily lives on my blog.
 Find more about me here.